 Once you’re at the boat office, buy your ticket which costs 220 rupees and you’ll be given a seat number and boat name.
 The total cost for a foreigner is 690 rupees.
 There is a waiting area and you can rent binoculars for 50 rupees plus a 1000 rupee deposit.

 As soon as we arrived at the boat jetty, there were bonnet macaques marauding everywhere and one of the guards told me there were elephants on the other side of the river.
 There were two mothers with babies (see picture above) which was pretty incredible and we hadn’t even got on the boat yet.

 It’s definitely easier to see your four-legged mammals from the boat and there were several herds of sambar deer.
-They are quite big and stupid so they make great prey for lions but we hadn’t seen a single one the night before.
+They are quite big and stupid so they make great prey for tigers but we hadn’t seen a single one the night before.

 A short time after the boat set off we saw this lone male make its way through the lake to the other side and we chugged by it until it made its way back into the forest.
 Unfortunately he didn’t turn around so we never got a proper look at his face!

 We’d seen one lonely gaur on our jeep safari the day before but we saw several herds from the boat.
 The gaur or Indian bison is on the IUCN vulnerable list and you can identify them from buffalo by the white ‘sock’ markings that they wear on their legs.

 One of the most incredible and surprising spots was a family of Asian short-clawed otters.
 We first saw them running up the river banks and playing together.
 On our way back we saw them swimming in the water behind our boat so keep a look out for ‘v’ shaped ripples in the usually still water.